Southwark London England About Methodology

 Did You Know?

 The Knatchbull name is particularly associated with Kent gentry.
 One branch of the family produced several Members of Parliament, and their surnames appear across the south-eastern English landscape—including in property records and deeds right through to the twentieth century.
-Their connection to Peckham is a glimpse of how London’s suburban expansion pulled in wealth and land from the surrounding counties.
+Their connection to Camberwell is a glimpse of how London’s suburban expansion pulled in wealth and land from the surrounding counties.

 Today, Knatchbull Road is integral to Peckham’s multicultural residential fabric.
 The street remains predominantly owner-occupied and privately rented, its terraced houses adapted for modern living while retaining their period character.
 It sits within walking distance of Peckham Rye, a historic open space, and benefits from the broader renaissance of Peckham as a neighbourhood of independent businesses, artists and long-rooted communities.
 The street itself is quiet and family-oriented, little changed in its basic plan from the 1890s.